 Research-Backed Safety Profile

-However, there are other nootropics that are very new and some even only available as research chemicals, with little to no understanding of their long-term effects.
+However, other nootropics are very new or obscure, with little to no understanding of their long-term effects.

-By opting for nootropics that have years of research into their safety, you are taking much less of a chance that the substance itself may have harmful long-term effects compared to more exotic and less understood substances.
+By opting for nootropics that have years of research into their safety, you are taking much less of a chance that the substance itself may have harmful long-term effects compared to less-researched substances.

 Potential Interaction With Other Drugs